MKLab-ITI/pygrank/CONTRIBUTING.md

 (e.g. polylog-linear) running times and memory allocation with respect to the number of edges, to scale well to large graphs.
 7. **[pre-commit]** Run `python docgenerator.py` to add new classes to the documentation.
+This can be automated for commits to the master branch by copying the `pre-commit` script file to the local folder `.git/hooks`.
-8. **[pre-commit]** Pass all unit tests with no errors, unless your purpose is to introduce new unit tests that reveal existing bugs.
+8. **[github actions]** Pass all unit tests with no errors, unless your purpose is to introduce new unit tests that reveal existing bugs in the code base.
 Refrain from remodularizing the code unless absolutely necessary (creating new packages is fine, but backwards compatibility of import statements is mandatory).
-9. **[pre-commit]** Unit tests should provide 100% code coverage.
+9. **[github actions]** Unit tests should provide 100% code coverage.

-**Steps 7-9 can be automated for commits to the master branch by copying the `pre-commit` script file to the local folder `.git/hooks`**.

 # :pencil2: Implementing New Node Ranking Algorithms